Digit-89/AutoSplitterScripts/Devil Daggers/README.md

 ## Information
 An autosplitter for Devil Daggers.

 Starts and resets automatically.
-Splits when the next wave starts.ee
+Splits when the next wave starts.

 ## Instructions
 * open your split file (any category) and Right Click LiveSplit 🡆 Edit Splits...